B. Any other statutory requirements for closed or open meetings

 m.
 Visitors may attend House committee meetings so long as the number of people present does not exceed the maximum occupancy of the committee room.
 Utah HR-24.22.
 Visitors may not sit in legislators’ chairs and may not speak unless called upon by the chairman.
 Id.

-1. Discussion Must be Limited: The discussion in the closed session shall be restricted to the matters identified in the motion to convene in closed session.
+1. Discussion Must be Limited: The discussion in a closed session shall be restricted to the matters identified in the motion to convene in closed session.
 Va.
 Code Ann. § 2.2-3712.C.

 2. Voting in Closed Session: No action of a public body becomes official until it is acted on in an open meeting.
 Va.
 Code Ann. §§ 2.2-3710.A. and 2.2-3712.H.
 No resolution, ordinance, rule, contract, regulation or motion adopted, passed or agreed to in a closed meeting shall become effective unless the public body, following the meeting, reconvenes in open meeting and takes a vote of the membership on such resolution, ordinance, rule, contract, regulation or motion that shall have its substance reasonably identified in the open meeting.
 Va.
 Code Ann. § 2.2-3711.B.

 3. Duty to Reconvene After Closed Session: At the conclusion of a closed session, the public body must reconvene in open session and shall take a roll call or recorded vote certifying that to the best of each member's knowledge the matters discussed were those exempted from the Act's requirements and were identified previously in the motion to convene in closed session.
 Va.
 Code Ann. § 2.2-3712.D.